ChrisLi716/cursor/docs/Roy Lu 12 cursor advise.md

 9. Use chat history to iterate on old prompts without starting over.
 10. Choose models intentionally.
 Gemini for precision, Claude for breadth.
 11. In new or unfamiliar stacks, paste in link to documentation.
 Make Cursor explain all errors and fixes line by line.
-12.Let big projects index overnight and limit context scope to keep performance snappy.
+12. Let big projects index overnight and limit context scope to keep performance snappy.

 Structure and control wins (for now)
 Treat Cursor agent like a powerful junior — it can go far, fast, if you show it the way